Irrationality of generic quotient varieties via Bogomolov multipliers: Introduction

 In Section \ref{section:via_lie} we restrict to nilpotent pro-$p$ groups with a special regard to Lie groups over the $p$-adic field $\QQ_p$.
 We transport the dualized object from the previous section to the category of Lie algebras (Subsections \ref{ss:lazard_correspondence} and \ref{ss:transporting_sk1}) by exploiting Hopf formulae for Schur multipliers (Subsection \ref{ss:hopf_formulae}).
 We then restrict to objects of nilpotency class at most $2$ and no torsion (Subsection \ref{ss:class_2}).
 We show how to parametrize such objects by using the Grassmannian variety $\Gr(r,\binom{d}{2})$ as the moduli space (Subsection \ref{ss:parametrizing_lie_algebras}).
 To every point $L \in \Gr(r, \binom{d}{2})$ we associate a Lie algebra $\Lie$ and then a group $G_L$ via the Lazard correspondence.
 Here, $d$ and $r$ are the natural parameters encoding the number of generators and essential relators of the objects.
 Using the above, we establish a Lie criterion over $\QQ_p$ for finiteness of the Bogomolov multiplier (Subsection \ref{ss:sk1_of_lie_algebra}).

-In Section \ref{section:decomposability_Qp} we express the general Bogomolov multiplier $\B_0(G_L)$ in terms of the image of some morphism that we call the decomposability morphism (Subsection \ref{ss:decomposability_morphism_Qp}).
+In Section \ref{section:decomposability_Qp} we express the general Bogomolov multiplier $\B_0(G_L)$ in terms of the image of some rational map that we call the decomposability map (Subsection~\ref{ss:decomposability_morphism_Qp}).
 It is defined on some quasiprojective variety over $\QQ_p$ and maps into the moduli space.
-This morphism is the heart of this paper.
-We find a subvariety of the moduli space of asymptotically small codimension that misses the image of this morphism and thus consists entirely of groups with large Bogomolov multipliers (Subsection \ref{ss:plenty_of_nondecomposable_subspaces}).
-We study the generic behaviour by analysing the local behaviour of this morphism using methods of differential geometry (Subsection \ref{ss:differential_of_decomposability}), and we give a precise criterion on when the tangent map is generically injective or surjective in terms of $r$ and $d$ (Subsections \ref{ss:submersiveness} and \ref{ss:immersiveness}).
-The crucial step here is analysing the case $r = \binom{d-2}{2} + 1$, when the decomposability morphism turns out to be a local isomorphism.
+This map is the heart of this paper.
+We find a subvariety of the moduli space of small codimension (more precisely, the ratio of its codimension and the dimension of the moduli space is asymptotically zero) that misses the image of this map and thus consists entirely of groups with large Bogomolov multipliers (Subsection \ref{ss:plenty_of_nondecomposable_subspaces}).
+We study the generic behaviour by analysing the local behaviour of this map using methods of differential geometry (Subsection \ref{ss:differential_of_decomposability}), and we give a precise criterion on when the tangent map is generically injective or surjective in terms of $r$ and $d$ (Subsections \ref{ss:submersiveness} and \ref{ss:immersiveness}).
+The crucial step here is analysing the case $r = \binom{d-2}{2} + 1$, when the decomposability map turns out to be a local isomorphism.